-- A curriculum vitae - A short supporting statement of no more than 1,500 words, giving clear evidence to support how they meet each of the additional criteria for appointment - Applicants should submit five significant pieces of writing that demonstrate (i) the candidate's breadth of experience and ability to address legal problems in different areas of the law and (ii) how they meet the additional criteria for appointment.
+- A completed application form - A curriculum vitae - A short supporting statement of no more than 1,500 words, giving clear evidence to support how they meet each of the additional criteria for appointment - Applicants should submit five significant pieces of writing that demonstrate the candidate's breadth of experience and ability to address legal problems in different areas of the law and (ii) how they meet the additional criteria for appointment.
 Candidates should include a brief explanation of why these have been chosen, drawing attention to the salient points for the commission.
 The pieces of writing should include judgments, articles, opinions or other relevant material. - The names of two people who can provide an independent assessment against the additional selection criteria set out above.
-(Assessments may be of most assistance to the selection commission if they do not come from the statutory consultees (Annex A) who are consulted as a matter of course and if they cover areas not likely to be known to the statutory consultees.
+Assessments may be of most assistance to the selection commission if they do not come from the statutory consultees (Annex A) who are consulted as a matter of course and if they cover areas not likely to be known to the statutory consultees.

 The commission will undertake the statutory consultations set out under section 27 of the Constitutional Reform Act before short-listing applicants.
-Short-listing is likely to take place in mid-March.
+Short-listing is likely to take place in June.

-The full range of available evidence will be taken into account in making the short-listing decision.
+The full range of available evidence will be taken into account in making the shortlisting decision.
 The commission may also undertake other non-statutory consultations as it deems appropriate.

-Short-listed applicants will be invited to an interview that will take place on 4 April 2022.
+Short-listed applicants will be invited to an interview that will take place on 17 July 2023.
 Applicants are asked to keep this date free.

-Interviews will be conducted in person, subject to government guidance on the covid19 pandemic.
+Interviews will be conducted in person.

-Applicants should note that the statutory consultation process following interview can be lengthy and that the final outcome of the competition is unlikely to be known before the end of June 2022.
+Applicants should note that the statutory consultation process following interview can be lengthy and that the final outcome of the competition is unlikely to be known before September 2023.
 Following the announcement of the successful candidate, face to face feedback will be available to those applicants short-listed for interview but not recommended for appointment.
 Those not called to interview will receive feedback in writing, if requested.